 The Healing Place of Huntington provides a long-term residential program of recovery from alcohol and drug addiction.
 The recovery center for men, located at 2425 9th Avenue in Huntington, WV, offers 70 beds and will increase capacity to 100 over time.
-Since 2011, over 75 men have graduated our long-term program.
+Since 2011, over 100 men have graduated our long-term program.
 Recent statistics reveal that over 65% of our graduates stay sober for the first year.
-That is roughly three times the national average of traditional treatment centers.
+That is roughly five times the national average of traditional treatment centers.
 The Healing Place of Huntington is built on two principles: unconditional love and personal accountability.
 Both are lost in a life of addiction.
 The heart of our program is a change of character achieved through working the twelve steps of recovery.
 Ultimately, men become productive members of society.

 The Healing Place of Huntington is a replication of the model program at The Healing Place of Louisville, KY, which the US Department of Health and Human Services has recognized as a “model that works” in breaking the vicious cycle of addiction.
 In fact, it serves as the model for Recovery Kentucky (with ten similar recovery centers in that state) and it has been replicated in communities such as Richmond, VA and Raleigh, NC.
 The Healing Place model saves lives and restores families.

 Did you know that it only costs The Healing Place $25 per man/per day to provide them with the recovery services crucial to sustained recovery?
 Currently, local regional jails report that it costs $48.60 per man/per day to remain incarcerated.
 On average, drug treatment centers cost approximately $50-$100 per man/per day.
 By sponsoring a man […]